Web Development Applications (C777)

 Why Other Options Are Wrong

-What is the primary purpose of using Extended Finite-State Automata in web application development?
+What are plugins in the context of web application development?

 -